 The possible formats include presentations (30 Min); live-demos of educational technologies and scenarios (30 Min), workshops (90 Min) and poster sessions.
 There will also be an option to propose barcamp sessions during the conference.

-The deadline for submission of a proposal is 2 September 2019.
+The deadline for submission of a proposal was 15 September 2019.

 Digitalisation is a major strategic task for higher education institutions and higher education policy.
 Suitable strategic approaches are therefore needed at institutional, regional, national and european level.
 Higher education institutions must revise existing strategies, develop new ones and tackle comprehensive change processes. including all status groups and defining new ways of strategic cooperation is of particular importance in this context.
 Contributions to this cluster should focus on overarching higher education strategies and identify transferable approaches that provide new impetus for innovative strategies and structures.